About this Calculator Museum

 would sell them cheaply.

-That's when it started.
+That’s when it really started.
 Those broken calculators were usually very easy

-to fix, a broken print-track, a loose battery contact, a broken on/off
+to repair, a cracked print-track, a loose battery contact, a broken on/off

 simply had flat batteries!